zwave-js/zwave-js-ui/README.md

   - **Send 'list' as integer**: Zwave 'list' values are sent as list index instead of string values

+Once finished press `SAVE` and gateway will start Zwave Network Scan, go to 'Control Panel' section and wait until the scan is done to check devices discovered and manage them.

+Settings are stored in a JSON file that you can easily import/export for backup purposes.

+By default Node status (true if node is ready false if node is dead) will be published in:

+`<mqtt_prefix>/<?node_location>/<node_name>/status`

 ## Features

 - Configurable Zwave to Mqtt Gateway